Gluten Free Marble Pound Cake

 - ¾ cup semi sweet chocolate chips

-- 3 tbsp butter or refined coconut oil
+- 3 tablespoons butter or refined coconut oil

-- 1 tbsp light corn syrup optional, but gives that classic shiny appearance
+- 1 tablespoon light corn syrup optional, but gives that classic shiny appearance

 Instructions